prithviprasad90-cyber/Geospatial-Socioeconomic-Interactive-Dashboard-for-Massachusetts/README.md

 ## 📌 Project Overview

-**NeighborMetrics** is an interactive data visualization dashboard that analyzes multiple socio-economic variables at the **zip code level** across **Suffolk County, Massachusetts**.
+**Data Metrics** is an interactive data visualization dashboard that analyzes multiple socio-economic variables at the **zip code level** across **Suffolk County, Massachusetts**.
 The dashboard enables users to explore and compare neighborhood desirability through a customizable composite suitability score — helping individuals, researchers, and policymakers make informed, data-driven decisions about regional livability.

 ---